 This city has a decidedly bohemian vibe that is a hit for people with a love for artistic endeavors or random pop-up art festivals, fun street fairs and many other community events throughout the year.

-- Upscale shopping districts and fine dining venues
+- Fine dining venues

 - Bohemian arts community in the central downtown area